lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Ignore Users List**: A comma-separated, case-insensitive list of users to be removed from the render.
 For example, in Figure 5.2 Streamlabs, StreamElements, and Nightbot will be removed from the render.

 **Banned Words List**: A comma-separated, case-insensitive list of words that will cause messages to be removed from the render.
-For example, in Figure 5.2 any message that contains `' pog '`, `'[pOg+'`, `'/POg9'` will be removed from the render.
-Any message that contains `' poggers '` will not be removed.
+For example, in Figure 5.2 any message that contains `" pog "`, `"[pOg+"`, `"/POg9"` will be removed from the render.
+Any message that contains `" poggers "` will not be removed.

 #### <ins>Scaling</ins>